Contestualismo in epistemologia

 DeRose’s contextualist solution seeks to explain the plausibility of (3) by utilizing resources provided by Robert Nozick.
 Nello specifico, DeRose’s solution appeals to the Subjunctive Conditionals Account (SCA) of the plausibility of (3).
 According to SCA, “we have a very strong general, though not exceptionless, inclination to think that we don’t know that P when we think that our belief that P is a belief we would hold even if P were false” (DeRose 1999a, P. 193).
 DeRose calls the belief that P insensitive if it is one that we would hold even if P were false.
 SCA’s generalization thus becomes: We are inclined to think that S doesn’t know that P if we think that S’s belief that P is insensitive.

 DeRose claims that even though this generalization does not represent our ordinary standard for knowledge, there are contexts in which the skeptic puts it into place as the standard (Per esempio, by mentioning skeptical possibilities like the possibility that you are now a BIV).
 The standard in such contexts is the skeptical standard, according to which my beliefs must be sensitive if they are to count as knowledge.
 When this standard is in place, as it is in skeptical contexts, I fail to know that I’m not a BIV.
 For my belief that I’m not a BIV is not sensitive: I would believe that I wasn’t a BIV even if I were a BIV.
-Inoltre, since (2) is true in all contexts, it follows that I don’t know in skeptical contexts that I have hands.
+Inoltre, Da (2) is true in all contexts, it follows that I don’t know in skeptical contexts that I have hands.
 In questo modo, DeRose’s contextualism explains the plausibility of (3) and gives the skeptic his due by arguing that there are contexts in which we should reject (1).

 But DeRose wants to avoid the boldly skeptical conclusion that I never know that I have hands, and he does this by arguing that in ordinary contexts of knowledge attribution—contexts in which the skeptical standard is not in place and in which the epistemic standards are comparatively low—we can reject (3).
 In these contexts, the skeptical standard is not in place, and our beliefs need not be sensitive in order to count as knowledge.
 Così, we can truthfully assert in ordinary contexts that I do know that I have hands.
-E, since (2) is true in all contexts, it follows that I know in ordinary contexts that I’m not a BIV.
+E, Da (2) is true in all contexts, it follows that I know in ordinary contexts that I’m not a BIV.
 In questo modo, DeRose’s contextualism explains the plausibility of rejecting (3) and allows us to retain the knowledge that we ordinarily take ourselves to have.

 According to DeRose, the relevant difference between these contexts is that the standards for knowledge are quite high in skeptical contexts but comparatively low in ordinary ones.
 But what accounts for this difference?
 DeRose recognizes that he must “explain how the standards for knowledge are raised [by the skeptic]" (DeRose 1999a, P. 206) if his solution is to be adequate.
 Essential to this explanation is DeRose’s Rule of Sensitivity: